Healthy Work Environment

 Targets for Action Plan on the Advancement of Women in the Workplace

-- 1.Ensure that the ratio of women among newly hired university graduates from fiscal 2023 to fiscal 2025 is at least 50% for administrative positions and at least 20% for engineering positions
+1. 1.Ensure that the ratio of women among newly hired university graduates from fiscal 2023 to fiscal 2025 is at least 50% for administrative positions and at least 20% for technical positions

-- Note: Formulated pursuant to the Act on Promotion of Women’s Participation and Advancement in the Workplace and the Act on Advancement of Measures to Support Raising Next-Generation Children.
+4. Note: Formulated based on the Act on Promotion of Women’s Participation and Advancement in the Workplace and the Act on Advancement of Measures to Support Raising Next-Generation Children.

 Promoting Female Employees to Managerial Positions